tock/tock/doc/threat_model/Application_Loader.md

 ## Why Must We Trust It?

-The application loader has the ability to erase, rewrite, and sometimes corrupt applications.
-As a result, the application loader must be trusted to provide confidentiality, availability, and sometimes integrity guarantees to applications.
-For example, the application loader must not modify, erase, or exfiltrate applications other than the application(s) it was asked to operate on.
+The application loader has the ability to read and modify applications.
+As a result, the application loader must be trusted to provide confidentiality and sometimes integrity guarantees to applications.
+For example, the application loader must not modify or exfiltrate applications other than the application(s) it was asked to operate on.

 Tock kernels that require all applications to be signed do not need to trust the application loader for application integrity, as that is done by validating the signature instead.
-However, the application loader still needs to be trusted for availability guarantees, as it can still modify applications and make the signature check fail.
 Tock kernels that do not require signed applications must trust the application loader to not maliciously modify applications.

 To protect the kernel's confidentiality, integrity, and availability the